CBIIT/p2p-datasci/index.md

 * We will compile a list and help you find other NCI staff who are either learning the same topics or willing to guide you informally in your studies.

 ### Connect with others across NCI to learn data science skills that can help you in your work – or share your experience to help others!
+OR

 ### Learn hands-on data science skills during telework and connect with others across NCI!
 ---